dagu-org/dagu/docs/source/index.rst

       </div>
    </div>

-Dagu is a tool for scheduling and running tasks based on DAGs defined in a simple YAML format.
-It allows you to define dependencies between commands and represent them as a single DAG, schedule the execution with Cron expressions.
+Dagu is a powerful Cron alternative with Web UI.
+It allows you to define dependencies between commands in a declarative YAML format.
+Dagu was designed to be easy to use, self-contained, and require no coding, making it ideal for small projects.

 Contents
 --------